 3: Present evidence of enrollment in a graduate program of journalism during 2018

-4: Submit letters of reference from both:
+4: Submit letters of reference.

 5: Submit TWO samples of published or broadcast work.
 (If in a foreign language, please send an English translation).